Netflix/dynomite/notes/redis.md

 ### Setup

 + redis-server running on machine A.
-+ nutcracker running on machine A as a local proxy to redis-server.
++ dynomite running on machine A as a local proxy to redis-server.
 + redis-benchmark running on machine B.
 + machine A != machine B.
-+ nutcracker built with --enable-debug=no
++ dynomite built with --enable-debug=no
-+ nutcracker running with mbuf-size of 512 (-m 512)
++ dynomite running with mbuf-size of 512 (-m 512)
 + redis-server built from redis 2.6 branch

 ### redis-benchmark against redis-server